Miutioga/tools-for-hr-management/README.md

 ## Introduction
-Here are the tools to help with human resources management that you can download and use on Google Colab *To run them on your local Jupyter Notebook, you will need to make adjustments*
+Here are the tools to help with human resources management that you can download and use on Google Colab

+*Note: To run them on your local Jupyter Notebook, you will need to make adjustments in code*

 ### facebook.com/FelineorcaSolituna/